Common Settings

 - Internal Title - How the page is named within the internal page tree.
 Does not affect public display.

-- Path - The URL segment for the page.
-Only lower case and certain characters are allowed.
-Spaces are not allowed.
-The system will provide notice if non-supported characters are added.
+non-supported characters are added.
 Once a new page is saved, the path can't be updated via the settings, only through the Change Page URL function.

 Layout Settings